Your brand is a story. And if you’re having trouble closing sales, you might be telling your story wrong.

 Testimonials, referrals, reviews, case studies, client lists, search engine rankings — each of these factors into a first-time visitor’s impression of your brand.
-Even if they’ve never heard of you before, they’re looking to see who else trusts you and why you’ve shown up at the top of their search results.
+Even if they’ve never heard of you before, they want to see who else trusts you and why you’ve shown up at the top of their search results.

-What details in your marketing copy are conveying the happy endings that your current and past clients and customers have enjoyed?
-If you don’t have any listed, now’s the time to ask your best customers to explain your benefits back to you in their own words.
+Which details in your marketing copy convey the happy endings that your current clients and past customers enjoyed?
+If you don’t have any listed, ask your best customers to explain your benefits back to you in their own words.

 PROBLEM #3: You’re appealing to your prospects logically OR emotionally, but not both

 Your features — what your product or service does, and how it does it — make the logical case for your pitch.
-They assure your prospects that you understand their problem, you know how to fix it, you have the experience they can trust, and other people already believe in you.
+Your audience needs to know four practical things before they’ll buy from you:

 Your benefits — how your prospect will feel after you’ve solved their problem, and the ways their lives will be better once that problem is eliminated — make the emotional case for your pitch.
 They ask your audience to imagine a better future for themselves, and they inspire them to take the necessary steps to achieve that better future — one of which involves buying what you’re selling.

-If you’re not converting your prospects into customers, review your pitch to make sure you’re addressing your prospects’ logical and emotional needs, and make sure both halves are balanced.
+If your prospects aren’t converting into customers, review your pitch to make sure you’re addressing your their logical and emotional needs.

 While everyone is different, most people actually make emotionally-based decisions and then retroactively seek out a logical justification for them.
-Thus, both halves of your pitch should be represented in your pitch in order for your prospects to feel comfortable buying from you.
+Thus, both halves of your pitch should be represented in your pitch in order for your prospects to feel motivated to buy.

-If you overindex on logic, you’re inviting your prospects to compare you to others solely based on price or efficiency (and that’s a game you may lose).
-If you overindex on emotion, you’re asking your prospects to make what may seem like a big financial risk without yet understanding if their investment will be worth it (so they’re likely to put it off).
+If you overemphasize logic, you invite your prospects to compare you to others solely based on price or efficiency.
+(That’s a game you may lose.)
+If you overemphasize emotion, you ask your prospects to take a financial risk without yet understanding if their investment will be worth it.
+In that case, they’re likely to put it off.